 Jesus had to become a man in every respect, whether in His birth, growth as a person, or suffering.
 Christ experienced all the consequences of being a human except sin.

 The word “had” carries the idea to be necessary or indispensable.
 Jesus had an obligation upon Him to come to the aid of sinners.
 Saving the lost was His responsibility.

 to be made like His brethren,

-Jesus’ help of His “brethren” is predicated on His becoming human.
-The likeness is identification, not simulation.
-He experienced hunger, thirst, pain and criticism from legalists.
+Jesus’ help of His “brethren” was predicated on His becoming human.
+The likeness was identification, not simulation.
+He experienced hunger, thirst, pain, and criticism from legalists.
 He fully experienced the life we experience.

 that He might be